haslamdb/biogpu/docs/workflow_documentation.md

 #### Running the Clean Resistance Pipeline

-**New in v0.6.3**: Automatic sample name extraction and configurable output directory
+**New in v0.6.3**: Batch processing support and automatic output management
-- Sample name is automatically extracted from input filename (splits on `_R1.fastq.gz`)
+- Process single samples or multiple samples from a CSV file
-- Output directory is no longer a command line argument
+- Sample names automatically extracted from filenames
 - Default output location: `results/<sample_name>/`
 - Use `--output-dir` to specify a custom output directory

-**Recommended Command (Optimized Performance)**:
+**Single Sample Mode (Recommended Command)**:
 ```bash
 # Default behavior - outputs to results/569_A_038/
 ./runtime/kernels/resistance/build/clean_resistance_pipeline \